AP source: No cutting players because they are unvaccinated - WHIZ News

 “A team may not release a player solely due to vaccination status,” the person said.

+One team that regularly has held a portion of training camp elsewhere is Dallas.
+In March, owner Jerry Jones looked forward to potentially doing so again.

+“We have our plans and I assure you there’s … a big part of you have to sometimes think, ‘Well times are going to get better,’” he said.
+“Do I see a more promising economic future for the NFL, maybe than others have seen or said?
+This tells you all you need to know about what you think about the future of the NFL.
+This says that loud and clear.
+Now we’re going to Oxnard, we’re going to have training camp, and we’re going to do it safe.
+And we’re going to have that stadium full and we’re going to do it safe.”

-On Wednesday, Beane’s response was to a question about potentially cutting a player at the lower end of Buffalo’s 53-man roster.
+On Wednesday, Beane’s response was to a question about potentially cutting an unvaccinated player at the lower end of Buffalo’s 53-man roster.
 It came when the NFL is loosening its restrictions for teams whose staff and players have been fully vaccinated.

 “You guys saw it in the fieldhouse, we had three and four meetings going on, and sometimes you’re talking over each other.
 But it was the only way to pull it off and be social distant,” he said of NFL protocols limiting the number of players who could meet at one time.
 “So it would be an advantage to cut a player and fall under that umbrella” of less restrictive protocols.